hectorjsmith/grafana-matrix-forwarder/README.md

         host address the server connects to (default "0.0.0.0") -logPayload
-        print the contents of every alert request received from grafana -password string
+        print the contents of every alert request received from grafana -metricRounding int
+        round metric values to the specified decimal places (set -1 to disable rounding) (default 3) -password string
         password used to login to matrix
   -port int